Foreign Language Careers for College Graduates With Language Skills

 Jobs as Translators

-There are many jobs listed for freelance translators online to translate business, educational. legal, technical, and other written language topics from various languages into English.
+There are several jobs listed for freelance translators online to translate business, education. legal, technical, and other written language topics from various languages into English.
 One of the better websites to find jobs is at TranslatorsCafe where after joining, you can create a resume and bid on many posted translation jobs.

 Jobs as Interpreters